becodeorg/hamilton-8-kababi-jason-sarah-project-kababi/README.md

 # Project Kababi

 The aim of this project was to reproduce a model given to us.
-The project was carried out by teams of 2 people (duo).
+The project was carried out by teams of 2 people (duo) we had 4 days to do it and we had 3 weeks of training in web dev.

 ## Table of contents